grpc/grpc-dotnet/README.md

 * [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client) &ndash; A gRPC client for .NET Core that builds upon the familiar `HttpClient`.
 The client uses new HTTP/2 functionality in .NET Core.
 * [Grpc.Net.ClientFactory](https://www.nuget.org/packages/Grpc.Net.ClientFactory) &ndash; gRPC client integration with `HttpClientFactory`.
 The client factory allows gRPC clients to be centrally configured and injected into your app with DI.

-Please note that gRPC for .NET does not replace [gRPC for C#](https://github.com/grpc/grpc/tree/master/src/csharp) (gRPC C# API over native C-core binaries).
-These implementations coexist and share many of the same APIs to avoid lock-in.
-There are currently no plans for one implementation to replace the other one. gRPC for C# is the recommended solution for frameworks that gRPC for .NET does not support, such as .NET Framework.

 For more information, see [An introduction to gRPC on .NET](https://docs.microsoft.com/aspnet/core/grpc/).

+## gRPC for .NET is now the recommended implementation!

+Starting from May 2021, gRPC for .NET is the recommended implemention of gRPC for C#.
+The original [gRPC for C#](https://github.com/grpc/grpc/tree/master/src/csharp) implementation (distributed as the `Grpc.Core` nuget package) is now in maintenance mode and will be deprecated in the future.
+See [blogpost](https://grpc.io/blog/grpc-csharp-future/) for more details.

 ## To start using gRPC for .NET